LandSandBoat/lsb-wiki/LSB-Servers.md

     • Homepoint Teleport: Enabled with healing upon touch.
     • Survival Guides: Enabled.
     • All Jobs have Widescan: Enabled.
     • New Style Skill-Ups: Enabled.
-(Allows parry, block, and guard to skill up regardless of the action occurring) (edited)
+(Allows parry, block, and guard to skill up regardless of the action occurring)

 # xiweb: